NBA on ESPN: Commentators

 In August 2023, as part of a shakeup following the company's layoffs of many of its employees and personalities, ESPN announced major changes in its commentator lineup for the 2023–24 season.
 The new lead broadcast team consists of Mike Breen, Doris Burke, and former NBA coach Doc Rivers.
 Burke will become the first female TV analyst in a major men's championship round.
 Burke and Rivers replace lead analysts Jeff Van Gundy and Jackson, who were laid off by the network after the 2023 NBA Finals.
 Additionally, a second core broadcast team consisting of Ryan Ruocco, JJ Redick, and Richard Jefferson was formed.
 The team calls the NBA Sunday Showcase games and works together for other marquee events throughout the season and into the playoffs.
 The trio debuted during the opening week of the regular season rather than the preseason, due to Ruocco's assignment for the 2023 WNBA Finals.
 The first game they called was the game between the visiting Dallas Mavericks and the San Antonio Spurs, notable for 2023 first draft pick Victor Wembanyama's regular season debut.
 That same year, Bob Myers joined the broadcast team as game analyst.
 After Rivers was hired as head coach of the Milwaukee Bucks in January 2024, Redick joined Breen and Burke on the lead team.
 Ahead of the 2024–25 season, ESPN started using a rotating cast of second analysts to join Breen and Burke after Redick became head coach of the Los Angeles Lakers; ESPN then announced on February 24, 2025, that Jefferson will remain with Breen and Burke for the rest of the season.
 They also added Tim Legler, Cory Alexander and Jay Bilas as game analysts, and also hired Minnesota Timberwolves TV play-by-play announcer Michael Grady.
 Shams Charania replaced Adrian Wojnarowski as NBA insider before the season.

-Ahead of the 2025–26 season, ESPN replaced Doris Burke with Tim Legler on the lead team with Mike Breen and Richard Jefferson, though Burke would remain on the network in some capacity.
+Ahead of the 2025–26 season, ESPN replaced Doris Burke with Tim Legler on the lead team with Mike Breen and Richard Jefferson, and Burke moved to Pasch’s crew.
+On April 12, 2026, Mark Jones left ESPN following his final NBA broadcast.